 The origin of Warli art designs or tribal art design assets have a backdrop made of branches, bamboo stick, earth, and red bricks, in addition to the simple color scheme like white pigment.
 They depict real-life events and are ancient, making them an integral part of the tribe.

-What is Warli Art?
+What is Warli Art Designs?

 Before becoming an artistic value, the art form was imprinted on the walls of the tribe’s mud houses.
 Indian tribes can harbor artistic gems within their folds for generations.
 But eventually, they find outward recognition in one form or another.
 Today, Warli paintings and artists have gained fame, appreciation, and usability.

-Warli Art Painting: The Origination
+Warli Art Designs: The Origination

 The word ‘Warli’ originated from Warla, meaning “piece of land” or “field”.
 Warli tribes practice it from the North Sahyadri Range in Maharashtra.
 India and extended all the way up to the Gujarat border.
-Traditionally, people from the Warli and Malkhar koli tribe created Warli paintings on the walls of their mud huts or houses with rice paste.
+Traditionally, people from the Warli and Malkhar koli tribe created Warli art designs on the walls of their mud huts or houses with rice paste.

 A man typically plays this trumpet-like instrument while standing centrally surrounded by village men and women who hold hands in a continuous circle.
 The dancers turn or change directions according to the rhythm, never turning their backs to the tarpa as the music director directs them.

-Themes of Warli Art Painting
+Themes of Warli Art Designs

 picture credit: Ashwini Pade-Joshi